 In addition to WVU Parkersburg’s competitive pricing, the staff in our Financial Aid Office aim to enhance the growth, development and performance of our students by providing financial resources and information that will enable students to maximize their educational experience.
 Financial resources are typically based on financial need (determined by the FAFSA) and academic ability.

-More than 70% of WVU Parkersburg students receive some type of financial aid.
-This student financial assistance is available in the form of grants, loans, need-based and academic scholarships, and/or student employment.
+More than 70% of WVU Parkersburg students receive some sort of financial aid.
+This student financial assistance is available in the form of grants, loans, need-based and academic scholarships, and student employment.

 This page is designed to guide potential and current students and families through the financial aid process, and provide resources to help answer various questions that may arise concerning financial aid.
 If you cannot find the answer to your question on this page, please contact our office.